 The idea with i-Size is that all seats will fit all cars and it works with Isofix, a fixing system now standard on all cars enabling car seats to be fitted directly to the car’s frame using anchorage points.
 This avoids the older method of securing child seats with the seat belt, and the need to make sure the child seat works effectively with a specific car type.

 The i-Size system keeps the child facing the rear until they are at least fifteen months old.
 This is considered safer due to the relative weakness of babies’ neck muscles and the size of their heads relative to their bodies at this stage.

 For some while at least – expected to be at least until 2018 and maybe longer – either standard is acceptable although if you decide to opt for i-Size it’s still advisable to check the seat will fit your particular car type.
 If you’re using the older R44/04 regulation seat, there’s presently no need to change it for a ECE R129 (i-Size) type.

-Because i-Size uses the child’s height to determine the seat, as your child grows you’ll need to change the seat; examples of i-Size seat models can be seen here.
+Because i-Size uses the child’s height to determine the seat, as your child grows you’ll need to change the seat.

 Once you’ve established what car seat to use – and whether to plump for the present R44/04 type of the newer i-Size – it’s vital to make sure your chosen seat fits your car properly and that you’re comfortable with how it works since, after all, if you don’t secure it properly then your child won’t be secure.